Legal Agile Toolkit

 For this purpose, we have created an overview of existing legal agile toolkit.
 Our toolkit describes different tools’ properties, coupled with their application in the legal field.

-We are an open project group, initiated by a lawyer and an IT expert, both experienced in agile software development.
-Further interested people are welcome, and we look forward extending the interdisciplinary view.
-The group is in regular discussion with the group working on LLI’s own agile working environment.
+We are an open project group, which a lawyer and an IT expert initiated.
+Both of these experts have previously worked on agile software development.
+We welcome others to join, and look forward extending our interdisciplinary perspective.
+This group regularly discusses digitalization with the group working on LLI’s own agile working environment.

-Providers of services in the field of law, such as corporate legal departments, law firms but also public entities such as courts and administration regularly face the fact of delivering services quicker and cheaper—and to adapt to changes without delays.
-These requirements mandate for a toolkit they can use to address these requirements.
-We aim to provide input to people involved in such processes, create material they need to find the best solutions for their specific challenges, educate them about findings other professions already had and to learn interdisciplinarily.
-The approach allows to learn from existing approaches in order to establish design patterns from which legal teams and organizations may choose the ones that best leverage their expertise.
+We aim to provide input to people involved in such processes, and to create material they need to find the best solutions for their specific challenges.
+Furthermore, we aim to educate them about findings other professions have so far already made.
+Thereby, we encourage interdisciplinary learning.
+This approach allows people to learn from existing perspectives without delay.
+As a result, they can establish design patterns that legal teams and organizations may choose from.
+They may select the ones that best leverage their expertise.

 The project will be run in several steps, each of which enables us to learn from the earlier works and results.
 We aim to start small and to use iterations as necessary to create improved versions of the deliverables:

 We will create a collection of known toolboxes and other works we can rely upon (a first version is estimated to be published in Q1 2020)